ChrisKonstantinidis/MScThesis/README.md

 # Urban Arterial Traffic Volume and Travel Time Estimation with Use of Data Driven Models

-Chris Konstantinidis email LinkedIn
+Chris Konstantinidis, Email: xrhstosk7@gmail.com, LinkedIn: www.linkedin.com/in/chris-konstantinidis-35431a305

 Committed and driven Civil Engineering MSc graduate specializing in Transportation Engineering with a keen interest in Data Science and Machine Learning.
 Equipped with a strong foundation in analytical problem-solving and quantitative computational methods, I am passionate about leveraging my skills to address a wide variety of complex challenges through innovative and evidence-based approaches.

-This GitHub project is an attempt to provide an overview of my Masters Thesis for my MSc in Civil Engineering with a specialization in Transportation Engineering.
+This GitHub project serves as a comprehensive summary of my Masters Thesis which I completed as part of my MSc in Civil Engineering with a specialization in Transportation Engineering.

 Instructions:

-It would be advisable to start reading the pdf ...
-To grasp the concept of the project.
-After reaching chapter 4, the database a quick look in Trafficdata2.vsv would be useful.
-After reading about models developement and evaluation and their results, the exact formulaton of the models can be found in the uploaded Juoyter Notebooks.
-Lastly, the binder link can be used to reproduce the results of the project in an executable Juoyter Notebooks environment without the need of any installations. (https://mybinder.org/v2/gh/ChrisKonstantinidis/MScThesis.git/HEAD)
+1) Read the PDF: For a solid understanding of the project, begin by reading the provided PDF document.
+2) Explore the Data: Upon reaching Section 3 (Implementation and results), a brief look at the Trafficdata2.csv file is recommended for familiarization with the project's data.
+3) Deep Dive into Models: After reading about the development, evaluation, and results of the models in the text, their detailed implementation is provided in the uploaded Jupyter Notebooks.
+4) Reproduce the Results: The included Binder link (https://mybinder.org/v2/gh/ChrisKonstantinidis/MScThesis.git/HEAD) provides an executable Jupyter Notebook environment where the project's results can be reproduced without the requieremetnt of any software installation.

 Title: Urban Arterial Traffic Volume and Travel Time Estimation with Use of Data Driven Models